Blaise-Telfer/react-forum/README.md

 # installation
 Perform "npm install" on the main and Client folders, then run "npm run dev" to launch full development mode.
-You'll need your own Mongo database URL and JWT key (config/db.js), and Cloudinary keys (routes/usersRoute.js).
+Insert your own Mongo database URL, JWT key and SendGrid API into the config/db.js file, and your Cloudinary keys into routes/usersRoute.js.

-# built with
-Backend: NodeJs, ExpressJs, MongoDB, Mongoose

-Frontend: React, Javascript, Bootstrap, HTML / CSS

 # features
 * User registry and authentication